wkdwoguss/Geology-Assessment/README.md

 Copyright 2025. 장재현 All rights reserved.

-This work may be used without prior authorization from the copyright holder for non-commercial purposes only.
+This work may be used without prior authorization from the copyright holder for non-commercial purposes only, provided that proper attribution is given.

 Contact: [gyulwow@icloud.com]